Individuals can contribute to any number of pension plans.

 Carry forward of unused annual allowance can also be used to cover employer contributions that are over the annual allowance.

-Employer contributions over the annual allowance will also be subject to the annual allowance charge, payable by the individual.
-Carry forward can also be used here to avoid of the annual allowance charge.
+Employer contributions over the annual allowance may also be subject to the annual allowance or MPAA charge, payable by the individual.
+Carry forward can also be used here to avoid the annual allowance charge but not the MPAA charge.

 There are a number of other issues such as contributions for controlling directors, connected employee's, ex and non-employees.